bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 The generation of your API documentation is based on your specification file, which must adhere to one of the standards we support (OpenAPI, AsyncAPI, and soon others like GraphQL, etc.).

-However, to allow you to enrich your documentation, we support common Markdown syntax, including call-outs and the addition of images, for example.
+To allow you to enrich your documentation, we support common Markdown syntax, including call-outs and the addition of images, for example.

 You can integrate Markdown directly into your specification file or as an [external reference](/help/enhance-documentation-content/markdown-support/#markdown-files-as-an-external-reference) pointing to Markdown files.